RemcoVanDeelen/Destined-2022/README.md

 ---
 ----- Current goals: -----

-* Saving to files,
-* Checkpoint system and death consequence,
+* Polishing of combat and movement systems,
+* Soul levels (exp and level up system),
-* Experience gain and leveling system.
-(Soul)
+* Inventory menus and shops,
+* Completion of passive spells.

 ---
 ----- Commit layout: -----